Azure-Samples/MipSDK-File-Dotnet-Quickstart/README.md

 ## Run the Sample

 Press F5 to run the sample.
-The console application will start and after a brief moment displays the labels available for the user.
+The console application launches a browser window where the user can sign in.
+After signing in, the console application displays the labels available to the user.

 - Copy a label ID to the clipboard.
 - Paste the label in to the input prompt.